Newspapers in public procurement: Implementation of direct agreement and electronic means

 – Introducing/marking a new offer status

-– Introduction of mandatory justification for not dividing the procedure into lots and mandatory justification for choosing not to submit an offer for all lots in the procurement notice
+– Introduction of mandatory justification for not dividing the procedure into lots and mandatory justification for choosing not to submit the bid for all lots in the procurement notification

 THREE OPTIONS FOR DIRECT CONTRACTS